madhavgupta6803/Soc-Project/README.md

 * Dataset : https://www.kaggle.com/datasets/soumikrakshit/classical-music-midi
 # File Structure
 * albeniz/ : This is the dataset folder containing various midi files of different composers.
-* code.ipynb : In this file, we will build, train and test our model.
+* Code File for Musify.ipynb : In this file, we will build, train and test our model.
 * MOD/ : This directory contains optimizer, metrics, and weights of our trained model.
 * AI_composed_music.mid : This is a music file of predicted notes.
 * Python basics and Libraries Practice Files/ : Contains various files related to python libraries and basics made while learning and practice.